h43z/writeups/0922-intigriti.md

 ```
 Refused to execute inline script because it violates the following Content Security Policy directive: "script-src 'nonce-fd66e11600987aa40022b9942292461'".
 Either the 'unsafe-inline' keyword, a hash ('sha256-X6WoVv8sUlFXk0r+MI/R+p2PsbD1k74Z+jLIpYAjIgE='), or a nonce ('nonce-...') is required to enable inline execution.
 ```
 We forgot!
-As changing the `srcdoc` does not change any context, the CSP of `challenge-0922.intigriti.io` still is enforced!
-That effectively means the `script` block that holds our payload will need to have the correct `nonce` to be allowed to execute.
-It will exactly need the nonce from the `<meta>` tag `script-src 'nonce-46512fdd35b5ad382767954b3f0c6f1e';`.
+As changing the `srcdoc` does not change the context, the CSP of `challenge-0922.intigriti.io` is still is enforced!
+That means the `script` block that holds our payload will need to have the correct `nonce` to be allowed to execute.
+The same nonce that the CSP sets in the `<meta>` tag with `...script-src 'nonce-fd66e11600987aa40022b9942292461';...`.

 But how will our code get it's hand on the `nonce`?

 Remember we saw it base64 encoded in the trace output of the api endpoint?
 Let's start there.
-What if we just request it by making a regular get request in javascript from a 3rd party domain like https://editor.43z.one/w4jss
+What if we just request it by making a regular GET request in javascript from a 3rd party domain like https://editor.43z.one/w4jss
 ```
 <script>